mysterious-coding/base_entranced/README.md

 * Fixed bug where `nextmap` would change anyway when a gametype vote failed.
 * Fixed base_enhanced ammo code causing rocket classes not to be able to obtain >10 rockets from ammo canisters.
 * Removed Sil's frametime code fixes, which caused knockback launches to have high height and low distance.
+* Grip refresh rate is increased from 3.33Hz to 20Hz; should make grip3 feel less laggy.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.